scorpile/SAP-Service-Layer-Proxy/README.md

 - It is coded in [NodeJ](https://nodejs.org/en/).
 - It allows the integration between SAP Service Layer (B1, Hana, etc) and Scribe Online (this is my case).
 - It is designed for SAP SL but you can modify it to suit your needs.
-- I used express, body-parser and requestiy, but did a little modification to requestify to change PUT to PATCH, becasue SL uses PATCH when you want to delete records.
+- I used express, body-parser and requestify, but did a little modification to requestify to change PUT to PATCH, becasue SL uses PATCH when you want to delete records.
 - It will allow you to use Basic Authentication to connect to SL.
 Internally it will handle all SL Cookie Authentication.

 ### Setup